Moeed-ul-Hassan/Moeed-ul-Hassan/README.md

 # 💫 About Me:
-I am currently working on "Production-ready Ecom API"<br>I am looking to collaborate on Open Source API and Fintech Projects<br>I am currently mastering GoLang,<br> You canh Ask me about my Career and Problem-solving Patterns and programming Techniques<br>A Fun Fact: Most of the people choose programming as a profession, but I chose programming as a hobby.
-As I like doing diffcult task from my childhood,<br>
+I am currently working on "Cinema Booking App"<br>I am looking to collaborate on Open Source API and Fintech Projects<br>I am currently mastering GoLang,<br> You can Ask me about my Career and Problem-solving Patterns and programming Techniques<br>A Fun Fact: Most of the people choose programming as a profession, but I chose programming as a hobby.
+As I like doing diffcult task since my childhood,<br>

 ## 🌐 Socials: